Determining accurate creditworthiness with an SMB-specific credit risk model and cash flow data analysis.

 - Continuously assess SMB creditworthiness

-- Build a faster, more sufficient credit history for small businesses that lack credit history
+- Build a faster, more sufficient credit history for small businesses that lack it

 - Track performance indicators to proactively mitigate risk of delinquencies or defaults